BrentDouglas/chainlink/README.md

   or may not be a problem depending on the workload (i.e. if your steps run for over 1 second it will be fine).

-_Redis Repository_

-- The redis repository does not work with the JBoss marshaller.

 _Infinispan Transport_

 - Doesn't pass the TCK yet as one of the TCK classes `ExternalizableString`